 Public corporations essentially have no choice but to investigate when confronted with possible corporate malfeasance.
 Internal investigations certainly have their costs, but, given the imperatives created by statutory, regulatory, prosecutorial, sentencing, civil liability, and corporate law pressures, "the internal investigation has become the standard of care whenever credible allegations of significant misconduct are raised in organizational settings."
 Corporations, then, have compelling incentives to investigate allegations of potential criminal wrongdoing, whether or not the attorney-client privilege will ultimately shield the facts revealed by their investigative efforts.

 Scholarly Commons Citation

 O'Sullivan, Julie R., "The Last Straw: The Department of Justice's Privilege Waiver Policy and the Death of Adversarial Justice in Criminal Investigations of Corporations" (2008).
 Georgetown Law Faculty Publications and Other Works.
-Paper 903.
+903.